brw1820/homework-02-portfolio/README.md

 ## The Repository

-This repository consists of a simple HTML file that has been refactored and optimized for search engines and to abide accessibility standards  for a marketing agency.
+This repository consists of a simple HTML that creates a personal portfolio about me.

 ## Table of Contents (Optional)